quantumlib/Stim/doc/file_format_dem_detector_error_model.md

 This is the output from
 `stim --gen repetition_code --task memory --rounds 1000 --distance 3 --after_clifford_depolarization 0.001 | stim --analyze_errors --fold_loops`.
-It includes noise operations and annotations for the spacetime layout of the circuit.
+It includes coordinate annotations for the spacetime layout of the detectors.

 ```
 error(0.0002667378157289137966) D0